 Another important factor in keeping your Betta fish alive for as long as possible is the tank you have them in.
 Betta fish can survive in something like a goldfish bowl, but it really is not ideal.

 Betta fish have sensitive fins and too much banging into the glass of a small bowl or tank can damage them, cause infection, and ultimately death.
 With these fish it is better to get a slightly larger tank.
 One Betta fish should have a tank of at least 5 gallons in size.

 Another way to help keep your Betta fish alive for longer is by making sure that they live in good quality water.
-First and foremost, you need to change 15 percent of the water every week at a bare minimum, with a higher percentage of water changed being better.
+First and foremost, you need to change 15 percent of the water every week at a bare minimum (we have covered a good how to guide here), with a higher percentage of water changed being better.
 Moreover, Betta fish do not like cold water, and therefore the water temperature in your Betta tank should be between 75 and 79 degrees Fahrenheit.